Breeding for fineness

 We always provide a proforma with starter herd purchases from Stargazer so you will be able to predict how your business should grow.
-Custom Business Plan Consulting for existing herds is also available.
+We also provide consulting for existing herds and those considering raising alpacas as a business venture.
 Contact us for more information.

 RECORD KEEPING FORMS

 This record keeping system and forms are copyrighted and are made available for private/individual use only.

 Please obtain authorization if considering use for Commercial purposes.

 Over the last 18+ years, we have looked at many computer-based, herd management, record keeping systems available on the market.
 We found they were excellent for recording information/data but were ineffective to use in an emergency decision making situation and were very cumbersome to use as a management tool to aid in diagnosis.
 The main problem we found was that the systems were basically set up to archive data but do not facilitate retrieving pertinent information in a comprehensive format to facilitate medical decision making.

 Cindy’s background as a critical care RN helped devise the following forms.
 These forms provide a quick retrieval of information without the need of reading through line items of a report.
 Plus they eliminates the need for dual entries (jotting info onto a piece of paper in the barn and then transferring those notes into your computer when you get into the office.)